MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/authentication.md

 ## Add authentication to the app

 The Microsoft Datasync Framework has built-in support for any authentication provider that uses a Json Web Token (JWT) within a header of the HTTP transaction.
-This application will use the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to request such a token and authorize the signed in user to the backend service.
+This application uses the [Microsoft Authentication Library (MSAL)](/azure/active-directory/develop/msal-overview) to request such a token and authorize the signed in user to the backend service.

 [!INCLUDE [Configure a native app for authentication](~/mobile-apps/azure-mobile-apps/includes/quickstart/common/register-aad-client.md)]